mia-platform/documentation/docs/release_notes/platform_6-1-0_releasenotes.md

 See more in the [Swagger Aggregator documentation page](../development_suite/api-portal/swagger_conf).

+#### Supporting kubernetes access through proxy

+Now each project can be configured to access its kubernetes cluster below a proxy, checkout the [configuration page](../development_suite/set-up-infrastructure/create-project.md#step-7-customize-your-cluster) for more information.

 #### Pipeline update to v3

 A new version of the deploy platform pipelines for GitLab installations is available.
 Major benefits of the new version are: